davideastmond/newsaggregator/readme.md

 - #### UI Responsive

 - #### Saved Articles
-	- Feature in progress.
+	- Authenticated users can save articles for reading later.
+	- Authenticated users can remove articles from their bookmark list
 ### Future Feature ideas

-- Saving articles to *favorites* (feature in progress)
+- caching of favorite articles so as to minimize hits to the database.
 - ad hoc custom searches with multiple search topics
 - testing of routes
 - multiple language options